idiomatic/Crypto/README.md

   confirm sending an amount; this behavior should be left as-is.
 * the player may be notified in the default chat frame that the tip was sent, as to explain why the "coin drop" sound just played.
+* the player may be notified in the default chat frame that there are insufficent funds at this time; this message may be omitted on subsequent mailbox visits.
+* the insufficient funds default chat frame message may include instructions how to revise or cancel the pledge.
 * once the tip is believed sent, the add-on should reset the pledge to zero, with a preference to resetting versus sending duplicates.